scriptin/scriptin.github.io/_posts/2014-08-30-restful-http-concurrency-optimistic-locking.md

   changes?
 Maybe it is "Jack Smith", but this would require a human to decide.
   There are, of course, much more complex cases.

-And that's the only one real disadvatage I'm aware of.
+And that's the only one real disadvantage I'm aware of.

 ## Support by frameworks